kathrinbonamini/portfolio/README.md

 5. Optical Character Recognition with `tesseract`

 ## 3. Computer Vision
+1. What is a convolutional layer with `numpy`
-1. Object Detection with GluonCV
+2. Object Detection with GluonCV
-2. Image Classification with Keras
+3. Image Classification with Keras
-3. Image denoising with autoencoders
+4. Image denoising with autoencoders
-4. Neural Style Transfer with `tensorflow`
+5. Neural Style Transfer with `tensorflow`

 ## 4. AWS & boto3
 1. Create lambda functions